flows-network/docs/blog/how-to-create-a-discord-bot.md

                                                |---channel id-----|
 ```

-That’s how we get the Discord channel id.You can use a Discord channel ID to indicate the channel from which the bot should exit.
+That’s how we get the Discord channel id.
+You can use a Discord channel ID to indicate the channel from which the bot should exit.

 ## How to get the Discord bot token